rmss00-2synf/rmss00-2synf/README.md

 # 👋 Hi there, I'm SYLLA!

 ### 🚀 About Me
-I'm a passionate **Software Engineering student**, developer, and data science enthusiast based in [Your Location].
+I'm a passionate **Software Engineering student**, developer, and data science enthusiast based in Tangier, Morocco.
 I love building things that make a difference, whether it's a full-stack web app, a smart data-driven solution, or a mobile tool that fits in your pocket.

 - 🎓 **Aspiring Software Engineer & Data Scientist**
 - 💻 **Full-Stack Developer**